MIME Sniffing

 Special thanks to Adam Barth and Ian Hickson for maintaining previous incarnations of this document.

-Thanks also to Alfred Hönes, Andreu Botella, Anne van Kesteren, Boris Zbarsky, Darien Maillet Valentine, David Singer, Domenic Denicola, Henri Sivonen, Jonathan Neal, Joshua Cranmer, Larry Masinter, 罗泽轩, Mariko Kosaka, Mark Pilgrim, Paul Adenot, Peter Occil, Rob Buis, Russ Cox, Simon Pieters, and triple-underscore for their invaluable contributions.
+Thanks also to Alfred Hönes, Andreu Botella, Anne van Kesteren, Boris Zbarsky, Darien Maillet Valentine, David Singer, Domenic Denicola, Henri Sivonen, Jean-Yves Avenard, Jonathan Neal, Joshua Cranmer, Larry Masinter, 罗泽轩, Mariko Kosaka, Mark Pilgrim, Paul Adenot, Peter Occil, Rob Buis, Russ Cox, Simon Pieters, and triple-underscore for their invaluable contributions.

 This standard is written by Gordon P. Hemsley (me@gphemsley.org).